 Why Do I Need An Ultrasound?

-You need an ultrasound in order to determine the health and condition of the pregnancy.
+You need an ultrasound to determine the health and condition of the pregnancy.
 In addition, you will learn how far along you are, as well as the location.
 An ultrasound is necessary in order to answer the following questions:

 Is the Pregnancy Viable?